 The front panel display will show LLLL if the process value is below the display resolution, or HHHH if the process value is above the display resolution.
-It may be necessary to adjust the decimal point settings if these symbols occur.
+It may be necessary to adjust the carbon exponent and/or the carbon decimal point settings if these symbols occur.